 Fix-A-Leak will seek out and fill voids up in 1/8" in diameter.
 Minor drips or leaks usually require less product.
 Use two treatments for larger leaks.
 Depending on the severity of the leak, multiple 8oz bottles may be required.

-Determine water loss in a 24 hour period by measuring the water level drop in that period and select the amount of FIX-A-LEAK required.
+1. Determine water loss in a 24 hour period by measuring the water level drop in that period and select the amount of Fix-A-Leak required.

-Fill spa/hot tub to the original level and mark the water line.
+2. Fill your spa to the original level and mark the water line.

-Ensure to shake bottle well.
-Note: Placing the bottle into a container of hot water, prior to shaking, will ensure product is properly mixed.
+4. Ensure you shake the bottle well.
+Placing the bottle into a container of hot water prior to shaking will ensure product is properly mixed.

-With pump(s) running, slowly add the FIX-A-LEAK through the skimmer or in front of any suction intake.
+5. With pump(s) running, slowly add the Fix-A-Leak through the skimmer or in front of any suction intake.

-Recirculate continuously for 6-8 hours then shut system off.
+6. Recirculate continuously for 6-8 hours then shut the system off.

-If level remains the same, the leak has stopped.
+If the level remains the same, the leak has stopped.

-Normally, FIX-A-LEAK will seal holes as large as 1/8 inches in diameter.
+Fix-A-Leak is able to seal holes as large as 1/8" in diameter.